Reflections on From Inactivity to Independence

 This resonates closely with Our Shared Agreement, where the focus is on moving beyond “problems and processes” and concentrating on “strengths, hopes, and what truly matters most to people”.

-In person-centred care practice, we are guided to see people first, not their conditions, and this report supports that lens by looking at residents’ lived experiences, motivations, barriers, and aspirations, rather than just clinical metrics.
+In person-centred care practice, we are guided to see people first, not their conditions, and this paper supports that lens by looking at residents’ lived experiences, motivations, barriers, and aspirations, rather than just clinical metrics.

 Strengths-based approaches: What people can do